 Prophets and Profits – McKinsey Quarterly – October 2001

 What the charts above highlight, and the McKinsey study has twice observed, is that Wall Street economists and analysts can be herd animals and get anchored on a trend.
 They tend to be late to revise up, late to revise down and tend to move in groups.

-In writing this post, I am not suggesting that we should not follow useful information being published or decline to strive to help our partners make informed decisions based upon all of the available information.
-I am just cautioning that we should not get overly anchored on estimates of the future and fall into the “often wrong but never in doubt” ways of traditional Wall Street marketers.
+In writing this, I am not suggesting that we shouldn’t follow useful information being published or not to strive to make informed decisions based upon all of the available information.
+I am just cautioning that we should not get overly anchored on estimates of the future.

 Versus hiring a Chief Economist or strategist, or paying Wall Street to provide us with research that the evidence consistently says is wrong, at Fiduciary Wealth Partners we try to stay anchored on Roy Neuberger’s old line.